Today, I will share one of the best moisturizing hair mask DIY recipes, plus step by step guide.

 The short is Yes.

-It is crucial to wash your hair clean before using any type of hair mask on your hair.
-The buildups from products, dirt, sweat, and sebum can act as a roadblock to the mask nourishment transfer.
+It is crucial to wash your hair clean before using any hair mask on your hair.
+The buildups from products, dirt, sweat, and sebum can be roadblocks to the mask nourishment transfer.

 Home-Made Mask vs. Ready Made: Which is Better?